ufs-community/ufs-srweather-app/docs/UsersGuide/source/Tutorial.rst

 On `Level 1 <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__ systems, users can find data for the Indianapolis Severe Weather Forecast in the usual input model data locations (see :numref:`Section %s <DataLocations>` for a list).
 The data can also be downloaded from the `UFS SRW Application Data Bucket <https://noaa-ufs-srw-pds.s3.amazonaws.com/index.html>`__.

 ..
 COMMENT: Specify where in the bucket the data is!
+Ask Sylvia to add HRRR/RAP data to Bucket.
    NEED HRRR/RAP data added to `develop` location across L1 platforms for this tutorial!
 (Currently only available on AWS under v2p1, not develop!)